jdr81394/pertimm-front-end/README.md

         1. No specific UI/UX design was given in the scope.
 Therefore, the developer determined there was a greater return on investment if his time was put into the functionality, rather than the aesthetic.
         2. The developer is not very skilled at design.
     3. Typescript is used.
         1. One word: Types.
-They're great! ( And they help catch and prevent bugs!! )
+They're great! ( And they help catch and prevent bugs! )

 4. Best Practices Implemented:&nbsp;
     1. This project utilizes interfaces in order to maintain data typing throughout the project.